RSPAN Using CatOS

 Switch>(enable) rspan disable destination all

-when you have finished to capture the traffic remember to remove the rspan vlan
+When you have finished capturing the traffic, remember to remove the RSPAN VLAN.

 Follow the reactions below and share your own thoughts.